opensim-org/opensim-core/README.md

 Mac
 ---
-You can use the CMake project in the `dependencies` directory to build some of these dependencies (TODO improve instructions).
-You must first install the
+You must first install the following:
-following:
  - `autoreconf`
  - `aclocal`
  - `glibtoolize`